MechanicalRabbit/DataKnots.jl/doc/src/shapes.md

     q₁ = chain_of(lift(split), adapt_vector())
     #-> chain_of(lift(split), adapt_vector())

-This query transforms a vector of `String` values to a block vector with `String` elements by splitting each input string into a block of words.
+This query transforms a vector of strings by splitting each string into a block of words.

     q₁(["JEFFERY A", "JAMES A", "TERRY A"])
     #-> @VectorTree [SubString{String}] [["JEFFERY", "A"], ["JAMES", "A"], ["TERRY", "A"]]

-This query has a monadic signature, which we can attach to the query object.
+This query has a monadic signature, which we indicate by attaching the signature to the query object.

-    q₁ = q₁ |> designate(InputShape(AbstractString), OutputShape(AbstractString, OPT|PLU))
+    q₁ = q₁ |> designate(InputShape(String), OutputShape(SubString{String}, OPT|PLU))

+The signature specifies the shapes of the query input and the query output.
+In this case, the input is expected to be `String[ … ]` and the output `BlockVector( … , SubString{String}[ … ], OPT|PLU)`.

     signature(q₁)
-    #-> AbstractString -> AbstractString[0 .. ∞]
+    #-> String -> [SubString{String}]

-This signature indicates that the query takes `String` values and produces `String` values with optional and plural cardinality.

-    idomain(q₁)         #-> NativeShape(AbstractString)
+    ishape(q₁)
-    domain(q₁)          #-> NativeShape(AbstractString)
+    #-> InputShape(String)
-    cardinality(q₁)     #-> OPT_PLU::Cardinality = 3

-Let us make another query, which transforms each input string by applying `titlecase` and wrapping it in one-element block.

-Consider another query, which transforms a `String` vector by lifting `titlecase` and wrapping the output in one-element blocks.
+    shape(q₁)
+    #-> OutputShape(SubString{String}, OPT | PLU)

+Aside from directly assigning a monadic signature to a query, monadic queries could also be constructed using monadic query combinators: one of them is *monadic composition*.
+To demonstrate it, let us make another monadic query.

     q₂ = chain_of(lift(titlecase), wrap())
     #-> chain_of(lift(titlecase), wrap())